How to Prevent Candida Infections

 In this article, we’ll tell you how to prevent and treat Candida infections.

 What You Need to Know About Candida Infections

-First of all, you should know the this fungus already lives inside you.
+First of all, you should know that this fungus already lives inside you.
 However, it doesn’t affect you at all if it’s kept in check.